 Another benefit of using a mediator is that the conversation will be focused on the issues at hand.
 There will be no using past wrongs against the spouse in mediation because the mediator controls the way that information is communicated in a mediation.

 The mediator will make known to both parties that they will keep any communication confidential if one party asks to not repeat it to the other side.
-If the parties come to an agreement on any subject in mediator the mediator will create a document called a Mediated Settlement Agreement (MSA).
+If the parties agree on any subject mediator the mediator will create a document called a Mediated Settlement Agreement (MSA).

-That MSA will be used as the blueprint to draft an Order that a Judge can sign and approve of.
-Two items need to be mentioned as this stage.
+That MSA will be used as the blueprint to draft an Order that a Judge can sign and approve.
+Two items need to be mentioned at this stage.
 First off- a mediator is an independent party who can provide general advice but is not in a position to be able to advise either party on any particular issue.

 Second- the mediator cannot be called to testify in front of the judge on any disputed issues that are not settled at mediation.
 Basically- you can’t call the mediator, ask him or her if they remember the issue that is being disputed and then ask them to testify so a judge understands better the particular issue.